• Skip to primary navigation

 If the ganache has cooled and become matte, just before serving, wave a small kitchen torch or crème brûlée torch over the dessert, 6-8 inches away from the ganache.
 It will return the glossy sheen to the surface of the ganache.
 Just take care not to burn the ganache, as chocolate is sensitive to heat.

-Tip for shiny ganache: gently warm the top with a creme brulee torch for extra shine!
+Gently warm the top with a creme brulee torch for extra shine!
+It will hold its shine for 15-30 minutes at room temperature.

 Troubleshooting